 The World Youth Championship is played over the best of 11 legs from the knock-out stage with group matches the best of nine legs.
 The group stage will consist of three players per group who will play each other once with two points awarded per win.
-In the event of a tie on points within the groups, players will be separated by their head-to-head result, or in the case of a three-way tie on leg difference, first head-to-head results and, if needed a three-way nine-dart shoot-out will be played.
+In the event of a tie on points within the groups, players will be separated by leg difference.
+If two players have the same leg difference then the head-to head result between the two players will be used to determine positions.
+If all three players have the same leg difference then a three-way nine-dart-shoot out will be played.

-6.6 Challenge Tour and Development Tour Events are drawn as an open draw with no seedings or exemptions.
+6.6 Challenge Tour and Development Tour Events are played with an open draw with no seedings or exemptions.
 There are generally two Events per day, however this is subject to change.

-The World Youth Championship Last 96 will include 32 seeds, being any player who has qualified for the Event by virtue of their main Order of Merit position seeded in main Order of Merit order and then the top (up to) 32 ranked participating players from the final 2019 Development Tour Order of Merit, and will play down to a final.
-The final will then be scheduled during a PDC Premier or Invitational Event at a later date (expected to be at the 2019 Players Championship Finals).
+The World Youth Championship Last 96 will include 32 seeds, being based on the Main Order of Merit with the remaining positions based on the final 2020 Development Order of Merit, and will be played down to a Final.
+The Final will then be scheduled during a PDC Premier or Invitational Event at a later date (expected to be at the 2021 Players Championship Finals).